-A lot of people wondered why the Predalien looked so radically different from the human-born aliens, whereas the dog alien from the third movie looked pretty much the same aside from some cosmetic differences.
+- A lot of people wondered why the Predalien looked so radically different from the human-born aliens, whereas the dog alien from the third movie looked pretty much the same aside from some cosmetic differences.
 This makes sense when you consider that the DNA difference between a human and a dog would be much smaller than between a human and a life form from a completely different world.

-- A lot of the things that don't make sense about the Xenomorph make a lot of sense if you consider the possibility that they were designed as weapons- Hollywood Acid for blood: defence mechanism as well as the 'living battery' idea proposed in the comics.
-Ability to reproduce with almost any species: A perfect way of making more of then that demoralises the enemy in the process, as well as incorporating the abilities of other species in the Xenomorph's 'design'.
+- A lot of the things that don't make sense about the Xenomorph make a lot of sense if you consider the possibility that they were designed as weapons- Hollywood Acid for blood: defense mechanism as well as the 'living battery' idea proposed in the comics.
+Ability to reproduce with almost any species: A perfect way of making more of them that demoralizes the enemy in the process, as well as incorporating the abilities of other species in the Xenomorph's 'design'.
 Taking on the characteristics of the animal they hatch from is even more sensible: that creature was already adapted to its environment, so the Xenomorph is adapted to it, as well, and adding its own advantages.
 And odds are the Xenomorph is taking as hosts the dominant lifeform in a given ecosystem (i.e., humans for most of the franchise), making it that much more capable.

 - Might seem horrific, but a lot of Weyland-Yutani's actions are a lot more understandable if you look at it the right way.
-They want the aliens as bioweapons.
+They want the aliens as bio-weapons.
 Seems like a fairly typical power-hunger thing that any bunch of General Rippers would do, right?
 Until you think about who they might need to use them on.
 The galaxy has just been proven to contain other intelligent, spacefaring lifeforms, or at least it did, ones vastly superior to humanity.
 And they're probably still around.
-Even if they're not, other species probably are — indeed, given the implied connections between the two 'verses, the Yuat-ja are certainly still around.
+Even if they're not, other species probably are — indeed, given the implied shared verse, the Yautja are certainly still around.
 Controlling the aliens provides Earth with a guaranteed-effective weapon against any aggressors.
 In essence, they're looking for a trump card to insure the survival of the human race.
 In that context, they might still be crazy, but they're more Knight Templar types than the omnicidal maniacs that they look like otherwise.